Serpens Establishment, Ophiuchus

-The buildings here scratched up at the sky leaving only a crack of star-dotted blackness above their heads.
+The buildings here scratched at the sky, leaving only a crack of star-dotted blackness above their heads.
 A narrow one-lane road unfolded a couple of meters in front of them, and it was sandwiched between two enormous sidewalks.
 Although the road was empty, the walkways were spotted with ambling pedestrians.

 Before Talib could finish, a small body collided into the man’s own with such force that it knocked his hat clean off.
 The offender was a teary-eyed child.
 A boy.
 A distinctive scar ran diagonally across the boy’s face.